- Institute of Parasitology

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

 The items and clarifications below are additional requirements set by this department:

-- Other documents may be required for the admission process.
-Please consult the Parasitology website at www.mcgill.ca/parasitology/graduatestudies/admission for full details.
+- Other Supporting Documents – Other documents may be required for the admission process.
+Please consult the Biotechnology website at www.mcgill.ca/biotechgradprog/admissions for full details of the admission process.

 Application Dates and Deadlines

 Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Institute of Parasitology and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 |Application Opening Dates||Application Deadlines|